 - Fall 2019: The implementation committee identified specific tasks to ensure successful implementation of the 8-week model in fall 2020.
 Student focus groups were held to address student concerns and interests pertaining to 8-week scheduling and to explore marketing recommendations.
 Faculty and student training plans were developed.

-- Summer 2020: The Quality Enhancement Plan will be submitted to SACS.
+- Summer 2020: The Quality Enhancement Plan was submitted to SACS.
+Read the Executive Summary.